 The greatest mystic ever was not Spinoza but Leibniz.

 I suspect that the price Spinoza and Einstein and company had and have to pay for their extreme economy with Occam's Razor is the price of failure itself.
 By way of admitting mysticism in an extreme (yet extremely rarefied) way, we may be able to reach a bona fide theory of everything and perhaps even a final physics.
 Such theory would ironically be understood as the greatest symbol of mystery.
-Not surprisingly, though, the theory would as such be a Faustian deal with the Devil — precisely as is Heisenberg’s Uncertainty Principle in orthodox atomic theory.
+Not surprisingly, though, the theory would as such be a Faustian deal — precisely as is Heisenberg’s Uncertainty Principle in orthodox atomic theory.

 Indeed, the essentially prehistoric, mytho-logical principle of relativity I point to can at bottom of a new, more general quantum theory play the very mystical role which the Uncertainty Principle plays at bottom of Heisenberg and Bohr's quantum theory.
 Unlike the Uncertainty Principle and the singular quantum of action it accommodates, said principle of relativity would clearly serve as a basis for cosmology, i.e. for a description of the whole as well as the part.
 The physical theory stemming from that principle would be a quantum theory either of space or of time: the stuff of the theory would either be space or time, quanta of space or time.
-Which is to say, the inherently quantum mathematics of such theory would be symbolic either of space or of time; it would be either a model or purely a symbol.
+Which is to say, the intrinsically quantum mathematics of such theory would be symbolic either of space or of time; it would, respectively, be either a model or purely a symbol.

 Barbour is developing such a quantum theory of space, a theory in which time is emergent from space, secondary to it.
 I'm suggesting such a quantum theory of time, in which space is secondary to time.
 The mathematics of my theory is fractal and holographic, at once far more simple and complex yet remarkably mapable to the aforementioned set of Riemannian 3-spaces suggestive of Barbour’s theory.
 According to my approach, space does not exist but is rather a hologram of time; each observer, i.e. each particular quantum of time, harbors quantum yet non-divisive structure which can be considered perfectly symbolic of a postulated multiplicity of others.

 Now, Leibniz correctly argued that such members of a multiplicity-in-unity cannot be said to have parts, lest said members be not true individual (i.e. indivisible) members of the set.
-Yet in the absence of space the quanta intrinsic to an observer are not truly parts, not truly divisions, not mechanical; they are merely the structure of time, existentially inflective/reflective of all that is extrinsic to (i.e. outside) a particular individual.
-What's more, corollary of the extremely mysterious, paradoxical principle of truly general relativity I point to above is the notion that said particles of reality mysteriously influence each other.
+Yet in the absence of space the quanta inherent to an observer are not truly parts, not truly divisions, not mechanical; they are merely the structure of time, existentially inflective/reflective of all that is extrinsic to (i.e. outside) a particular individual.
+What's more, corollary of the extremely mysterious, paradoxical principle of truly general relativity which I point to above is the notion that said particles of reality mysteriously influence each other.
 Which is to say, the true principle of relativity absolves us of any need to explain such influence; the influence would simply be a manifestation of the one Force, if you will, which Force would be co-existence itself.
 As such, the particles of time — the souls, Cartesian I's, observers — can best be considered not monads but pleiads.